Watchdog agency signals less focus on student loan abuses

 Its responsibilities are being moved under the broad umbrella of "financial education."

 The office had been primarily responsible for an investigation into the troubled student lender Navient, which the CFPB sued last year for unfair and abusive practices.

-A bureau spokesman did not respond to multiple requests for comment on whether the bureau plans to maintain the number of investigators at the bureau looking at student loans, or whether it plans to move forward with the lawsuit against Navient.
+The office also investigated and sued for-profit education company Corinthian Colleges.

-Mulvaney took similar action with the bureau's Office of Fair Lending earlier this year, moving the entire department under the bureau's education department.
+While bureau spokesman called it a modest reorganizational change, this isn't the first time Mulvaney has reshuffled the bureau to change the CFPB's priorities.
+He took similar action with the bureau's Office of Fair Lending earlier this year, moving the entire department under the bureau's education department.
 That office had been focused on discrimination issues, particularly in the auto lending industry.

+"The work of the office continues, personnel are all on the job and working on the same material as they were before," said John Czwartacki, chief spokesman for the bureau and a long-time Mulvaney aide, in a statement.

 Mulvaney has said repeatedly that he planned to curtail the bureau's operations to only what it is required by law.
 He had been a long-time critic of the bureau while he was a Congressman from South Carolina, and while acting director has pleaded with Congress to trim the bureau's mandate and make it more subject to Congressional oversight.